top of page

 Belfast Area High School

-Belfast Area High School students in the Fish & Wildlife class did a deep dive of their area to identify potential challenges.
+Belfast Area High School students in the Fish & Wildlife class will be joining for the spring semester, stay tuned!

 bottom of page